endgament/fend-memory-game/README.md

 Click on any two cards you like and reveal the icons.
 If it is a match -- well done!!
 You are one step closer to victory!!
 If not -- don't worry.
 You can try again.

 When all the cards are matched, your stats will show up --- moves, time and star rating.
+With your first click, the timer starts!
+Every two flips is one move --the less, the better!
+In 15 moves you lose one star, and another one in 25!
+So try to keep your move counter as down as possible!

 Play with others and try to be the one with the less moves!